● The Netherlands registered architect: No. 1.210131.001

 ● First-class architect license of Japan: No. 357779

-Having worked for 10 years in architecture firms in Tokyo, relocated to the Netherlands in 2016 and worked 3 years in Marc Koehler Architects before founding own architecture firm in 2019.
+Having worked for total 10 years in architecture firms as executive director of Plantec Architects in Tokyo lastly, relocated to the Netherlands in 2016 and worked 3 years in Marc Koehler Architects before founding own architecture firm in 2019.
 Holding both Japanese and Dutch architect licenses, striving to introduce new architecture concepts by utilizing knowledge and experiences in designs and technologies from both countries.

 My side story: What brought me to the Netherlands?

 Equal engagement at work and at home with my partner and a challenge as an architect in a totally different international environment.
 I have been influenced by various Dutch architects since my earlier stage of studying architecture and it was a part of the reason why I'm here now but not all.
 I had another reason to come to the Netherlands.